BA (Hons) International Finance and Business Accounting

 Modes of Study

 Students can choose to study full-time, part-time or in Block Delivery.
-Full-time study means completing the programme in three years, and part-time students can complete the full degree in four years based on two academic semesters per year.
-Working students can utilise the Block Delivery programme which can be completed in three years based on three semesters per academic year.
+Full-time study means completing the programme in three years, and part-time students can complete the full degree in four years on the basis of two semesters per year.
+For working students, the Block Delivery course can be completed in three years, based on a pattern of three semesters per academic year.

 Students who have completed two or three years in a similar programme are invited to apply directly to the final year of the Bachelor's degree.
 In particular, students with a good DiS diploma (VOŠ) or related Czech Bachelor's degree are encouraged to apply for entry to the final year of the Bachelor's degree.